 If you go to eviction court, you will see a cross-section of tenants, landlords, attorneys, and property managers.

-Finally, many property management companies will do their own evictions.
+Finally, some property management companies still do their own evictions.
 They can legally do this on behalf of their owners as long as the property management agreement provides for that.
 Also, they should not be charging fees for doing the eviction because they don’t have a law license, and therefore should not be charging for legal services.

 FAQs: Know About Eviction Process in Oklahoma City